OHI-Science/ohi-science.github.io/_posts/2018-06-07-github-going-back-in-time.md

 #### Committed to history

-Once a staged file is _committed_, it is incorporated into the Git history.
+Once a staged file is _committed_, it is incorporated into Git history.

 <br>